 But even more auspicious was the career of his son.
 Robert Anderson was born at Soldiers Retreat in 1805.
 He graduated from West Point in 1831, but almost immediately resigned his commission in the regular army.
 He accepted the position of colonel of volunteers in the Illinois State Militia in 1832, with the goal of fighting in the Black Hawk War.

 One of Anderson’s first acts as colonel was to swear in new volunteer officers.
 One of these, a young lawyer from Springfield named Abraham Lincoln, was sworn in as a captain.

 After the Black Hawk War, Anderson returned to the regular army, eventually attaining the permanent rank of major.
 In this, he played a pivotal role in American history.

-For it was Major Robert Anderson who commanded the garrison at a small outpost called Fort Moultrie at Charleston, SC in 1861.
+For it was Major Robert Anderson who commanded the garrison at a small outpost called Fort Moultrie at Charleston, South Carolina in 1861.

 South Carolina had seceded from the Union in December 1860, and the secession sentiment in that state was as strong as anywhere in the south.
 As tensions mounted, Anderson decided to move his garrison to the more defensible Fort Sumter, located on an island in Charleston harbor.

 On April 11, 1861, Confederate General P.G.T.
 Beauregard sent three messengers to Anderson demanding the surrender of the fort.
 Anderson refused.
 At 4:30 am on April 12, 1861, the Confederate batteries in Charleston began shelling the fort.

 By Saturday, April 13, Major Anderson determined that he could not hold out without supplies.
 A Union supply ship sent days earlier sat just off-shore out of shell range.
 But Confederate shelling kept it from moving in.